GSA/digitalgov.gov/content/posts/2014-11-13-ice-expands-reach-of-app-designed-to-locate-child-predators.md

   - mobile apps
   - multilingual
   - Thursday Mobile Products
-  - U.S. Immigration and Customs Enforcement
+  - US Immigration and Customs Enforcement
 ---

 Catching child predators?
 There&#8217;s an app for that, and it&#8217;s expanding its reach to Android smartphones.